eonist/eonist.github.io/_posts/2017-09-29-Swift-package-manager-4.md

 Overview of SPM 4 (by apple):
 https://github.com/apple/swift-package-manager/blob/master/Documentation/Usage.md

 Using local modules (instead of external git url's):
 Seems like you have to create a git project locally to get this working. 🤔
 https://stackoverflow.com/questions/43358706/swift-package-manager-adding-local-dependencies

 SPM 4 with iOS:
 https://github.com/j-channings/swift-package-manager-ios/blob/master/Package.swift

 ### Bonus:
 **Editable state**
 The intention with Editable state is to be able to edit dependencies in your project.
 The problem is that this isn't reflected in your xcode project.
 The only way to reflect this in your xcode project is to call `swift package generate-xcodeproj` Which will then destroy your app target.
 And you have to set it up all over again.
 Not a good idea when changes happens 10-100 times per day.
 This will destroy your productivity.

 **Top of Tree Development**
 This is better than Editable state.
 What it does is it creates a local folder of 1 of your deps, and then that overrides all future updates to the entire graph, until you revert it back.
-You have to still manually drag the folder into xcode if you don't want to use `swift package generate-xcodeproj` But it allows a workflow where you use third-party libs such as SwiftyJSON and AlamoFire along side your own git managed libs.
+You have to still manually drag the folder into Xcode if you don't want to use `swift package generate-xcodeproj` But it allows a workflow where you use third-party libs such as SwiftyJSON and AlamoFire along side your own git managed libs.

 **Pinning**
 Pinning is overriding sem ver.
 Can be relevant for mature and complex graphs to block bad versions etc.

 ### Questions left unanswered:
 - Why is SPM creating all these ...PackageDescription Targets in the xcodeproject.
 They don't do anything and clutters up the project and can be deleted.

-- Apple has started to add forced sandbox to xcode projects you create with xcode 9 🙁.
+- Apple has started to add "forced" sandbox to Xcode projects you create with xcode 9 🙁.
 To un-sandbox your app, delete the .entitlments file and remove the corresponding setting in build settings.
 This can be found by going to build settings and searching for signing.
-Or following the error if you try to build without the .entitlements file
+Or following the error if you try to build without the .entitlements file.
+Sandboxing is great.
+But can cause problems when building / distributing open source software outside "the mac-app-store"